Experience the World Heritage Site

 Transmitter Hall

 The Transmitter Hall houses the world’s only Alexanderson transmitter from the 1920s.
-Through visual materials, objects and interactive stations, you can gain new perspectives about the old technology, which is the predecessor of the wireless technology we use today.
+Through images, objects, and interactive stations, you can gain new perspectives on the older technology that is the predecessor to the wireless technology we use today.

 Included in the entrance